carbon-design-system/carbon/packages/colors/docs/sass.md

 ## Usage

-The `@carbon/colors` package allows you to easily access colors from the IBM Design Language in Sass.
+The `@carbon/colors` package enables you to access colors from the IBM Design Language in Sass.
 You can access a color directly from the package by writing the following:

 ```scss
 @use '@carbon/colors';